menkhus/nvd2mysqlloader/README.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.

+## How to use

+* This code works with Mysql server 5.7

+* create a database on mysql server called nvd

+* create a user and role that will be able to create the tables in nvd, and insert data

+* create users who can read the nvd table

+### This code is used on mysql 5.7 and with minor modification on version 8.0